Financial aid and awards

 Helpful tips to fund your education

 Students from Ontario: Apply for funding through the Ontario Student Assistance Program (OSAP) right after you’ve accepted your offer of admission to Sheridan.
 The OSAP application can take 4–6 weeks to process so it's best to get started as soon as possible.
-For OSAP recipients: You’ll still need to pay in advance is the non-refundable enrolment deposit, which you’ll need to pay by the deadline to reserve a spot in your program, but other fees aren’t expected until later in the semester — typically after you’ve received your OSAP funding.
+For OSAP recipients: You’ll still need to pay the non-refundable tuition deposit by the deadline to reserve a spot in your program, but other fees aren’t expected until later in the semester — typically after you’ve received your OSAP funding.

 Apply for scholarships, awards and bursaries during the first month of each semester using our online General Award Application, which will automatically match you with any bursaries that you’re eligible for.
 This is your first step before applying to other funding opportunities that may require a separate application.

 Create a budget and stick to it.
-This will help you make sure your money will last through the year so you can avoid financial difficulty.
+This will ensure your money will last through the year so you can avoid financial difficulty.
 Be careful of credit card promotions.
-It’s easy to spend too much on credit, but difficult to pay the debt off.
+It’s easy to spend too much on credit, but can be difficult to pay the debt off.

 We encourage you to complete a budget form to get started.

-The Ontario Student Assistance Program (OSAP) is a government-sponsored program designed to help Ontario students fund their education.
+The Ontario Student Assistance Program (OSAP) is a government-funded program designed to help Ontarians fund their postsecondary education.
 It provides financial assistance to postsecondary students with demonstrated financial need.
 The amount of OSAP you’re eligible to receive is determined through a financial need assessment and is based on your costs and resources.
 When you apply, you’re automatically considered for both grants (money you don’t have to pay back) and loans (money that you must repay after you leave full-time studies).
 Visit the OSAP website for more information.

-Each province offers its own government-assistance program.
-If you're attending Sheridan from another province you can apply for government assistance through your home province.
+Each province and territory offers its own government student financial assistance program.
+If you're attending Sheridan from outside of Ontario, you can apply for government assistance through your home province or territory.

 Work Study programs